teleported/teleported.github.io_archive/teleported/content/posts/09-flytbase.md

 I built a pipeline using Tensorflow's Object Detection API and used Faster-RCNN for the purpose of detection.

+This also marked the launch of Flytbase's AI platform, their capabilities to provide intelligent applications on top of their drone platform.

 You can read more about this project via my writings here:

 * [Press release](https://www.suasnews.com/2017/10/flytbase-releases-ai-platform-drones/)